ZackFra/Salesforce-Moxygen/README.md

 #### public List<SObject> queryWithBinds(String queryString, Map<String, Object> bindMap, System.AccessLevel accessLevel)

 Same behavior as query, bindMap and accessLevel are ignored.

+#### public List<Aggregate> queryAggregate(String queryString)

+- Returns a list of Aggregates if this query was registered via "registerAggregateQuery",
+- Throws an exception if this query was registered via "registerFailedAggregateQuery",
+- Returns an empty List of Aggregates if this query was not registered

+#### public List<Aggregate> queryAggregate(String queryString, System.AccessLevel accessLevel)

+Same behavior as queryAggregate, accessLevel is ignored

+#### List<Aggregate> queryAggregateWithBinds(String queryString, Map<String, Object> bindMap, System.AccessLevel accessLevel);

+Same behavior as queryAggregate, bindMap and accessLevel are ignored.

 ### MockDML